santanubiswas948/array-polyfills/index.md

 ## Supported Array methods
 - ### Map
-  This is same like array map method. this should work like below example:
+  This is same like array map method.
+  This should work like below example:
 ```js
 var arr = [1,2,3];
 var newArr = arr.map((item) => item + 1);